druidmentalized/PSMTutorials/README.md

 - `task6/` – String oscillation simulation using the MidPoint method.
 Models wave propagation on a discretized string fixed at both ends, computes displacement and velocity updates over time, and visualizes shape evolution and energy conservation.
+- `task7/` – Stationary heat distribution on a square plate using the finite difference method.
+  Solves a 2D Laplace equation using linear system formulation and LU decomposition to compute the temperature profile given fixed edge temperatures.

 ---